-Create a transparent watermark for Watermark Studio using the free GIMP
+Create a transparent Watermark

-(GNU Image Manipulation Program)
+using the free GIMP (GNU Image Manipulation Program)

 Related Downloads:

-This tutorial requires that you have installed GIMP for Windows and Arclab Watermark Studio on your computer.
-We use GIMP version 2.6 and Watermark Studio 2.2 in this tutorial.
+We use GIMP version 2.6 and Watermark Studio [an error occurred while processing this directive]in this tutorial.
 Future version might look a bit different, but the basics should be the same.

 1. Create a new image in GIMP